Poker has sustained mainstream popularity for going on 15 years now, but the history of poker origins is outside the common knowledge of most players.

 Texas is home to the poker legends you probably already are familiar with, like Amarillo Slim, Johnny Moss, and Doyle Brunson.
 They were there for those hold’em games popping up all over Texas, and they took their hold’em skills to the national limelight when hold’em finally arrived in Las Vegas, and it brought them fame and fortune.

 But they weren’t responsible (at least not primarily) for bringing hold’em to Las Vegas and then the world.
-Two other instead were responsible for that key moment in the history of Texas Holdem: Crandell Adderley, and Benny Binion.
+Two other instead were responsible for that key moment in the history of Texas Holdem: Crandell Addington, and Benny Binion.

-Crandell Adderley was yet another Texan and gambler who occasionally ran with Brunson and company.
+Crandell Addington was yet another Texan and gambler who occasionally ran with Brunson and company.
 But in addition to seeing hold’em as a promising game of skill in and of itself, Adderley also saw a business opportunity in hold’em, entrepreneur that he was (I should say “is” – he’s still alive).

 So Adderley started pitching the game around Las Vegas, describing it as “a thinking man’s game” with more strategy than the other, more common forms of poker being played.